nubenetes/awesome-kubernetes/docs/python.md

 - [pub.towardsai.net: OPs Concept in Python](https://pub.towardsai.net/oops-concept-in-python-b5f5833d57db) OOPs is a highly efficient way of writing a program
 - [developers.redhat.com: micropipenv: Installing Python dependencies in containerized applications 🌟](https://developers.redhat.com/articles/2021/05/19/micropipenv-installing-python-dependencies-containerized-applications)
 - [pythonsimplified.com: Python List Vs Tuple 🌟](https://pythonsimplified.com/python-list-vs-tuple/)
-- [opensource.com: Make your API better with this positional trick from Python 3.8](https://opensource.com/article/21/5/python-38-features) Explore positional-only parameters and two other underutilized but still useful Python features.
 - [trstringer.com: Debug a Python Application Running in Kubernetes 🌟](https://trstringer.com/debug-python-kubernetes/)
 - [towardsdatascience.com: 7 advanced pandas tricks for data science](https://towardsdatascience.com/7-advanced-tricks-in-pandas-for-data-science-41a71632b5d9) Pandas is the go-to library for data science.
 These are the shortcuts I use to do repetitive data science tasks faster and simpler.
 - [pub.towardsai.net: Class and Objects in Python with Examples](https://pub.towardsai.net/class-and-objects-in-python-with-examples-591c6ca95ee6) A handy concept for software development programs